romain-authier/Land_Use_Competition_Small_Islands/README.md

 ### Specifications of variables, parameters and scenarios

-Specifications of some variables, parameters and scenarios are available in the docs folder through the `specifications.xlsx` file.
+Specifications of some variables, parameters and scenarios are available in the docs file.
-Data sources are also specified in this `specifications.xlsx` file.
+Data sources are also specified in this docs file.

 ## Input data